 He was a Member of Parliament for a decade and a half during which he was the only Member of Parliament to double his majority at successive elections.
 He chaired the All Party Parliamentary UN Group, was a Trustee of The Westminster Foundation for Democracy and Treasurer of The Middle East Council.

 Prior to entering Parliament, he was Head of New Business at the property division of Schroder Investment Management.
 He spent ten years in the army, winning the Armourers and Brasiers Prize as the top young officer on his course in 1986, The Sultan of Brunei’s Special Order of Merit in 1992 and commanding The Household Cavalry on the 1993 Queen’s Birthday Parade and The State Opening of Parliament.
 He saw active service in as a platoon commander in Northern Ireland, with the UN in Cyprus, as Adjutant of one of the main battle tank regiments in the 1991 Gulf War and commanding the British detachment in Sarajevo during the siege of the city in 1994.

-He won the Armourers and Brasiers prize as the top young officer on his course in 1986, the Sultan of Brunei’s Special Order of Merit in 1992, was appointed to the Privy Council in 2012 and was made a Knight Commander of St Michael and St George in 2014 in recognition of his work as Olympics Minister during the London 2012 Olympic and Paralympic Games.
-He also holds a Distinguished Fellowship from Reading University, an Emeritus Award from the Sport and Recreation Society and was honoured by The International Paralympic Committee for his work during London 2012.
+He was made a Privy Counsellor in 2012 and knighted in 2014 for his work on London 2012 and The Middle East.
+He also holds a distinguished Fellowship from Reading University, the Emeritus Award from the Sport and Recreation Alliance and was honoured by the International Paralympic Committee for his work during London 2012.